 Home learning will be set through Microsoft Teams.
 Pupils need to follow their usual timetable and go into their online classroom to ensure they get the same curriculum provision as being in school.
-If you are unsure how to log into these platforms please do email the school on email@example.com and put the pupils name and year group in the heading.
+If you are unsure how to log into these platforms please do email the school on firstname.lastname@example.org and put the pupils name and year group in the heading.
 This will go to your child's head of year who will respond with support.
+The grid below shows you what we have in place, which includes looking at the Trinity Charter - our Character Education program.
+We are continuing with all our SEND groups and support programmes during lock down - to ensure our pupils get what they need to progress in their learning.
+If you have any questions please do contact the school immediately.
+Pupils have the direct contact of all their teachers as well - email / phone / use Weduc (our school app) - we will get back in touch straight away.
+Stay safe.

 Ensuring outstanding behaviour and safeguarding children during online learning